esterinJ/esterinJ/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on [Hozint - Horizon Intelligence](https://www.hozint.com/) as Threat Intelligence Analyst
+- 🔭 I’m currently working at Accenture as Technology Consultant
 - 🌱 I’m currently learning _Machine Learning techinques_ and its application on International Relations research